Guidelines

 7.1.
 Treatment of primary urethral carcinoma in males

-Previously, treatment of male distal urethral carcinoma followed the procedure for penile cancer, with surgical excision of the primary lesion with a wide safety margin [36].
-Distal urethral tumours exhibit significantly improved survival rates compared with proximal tumours [67].
-Therefore, in the treatment of distal urethral carcinoma the focus of clinicians has shifted towards improving functional outcomes and quality of life (QoL), while preserving oncological safety.
-A retrospective series found no evidence of local recurrence, even with < 5 mm resection margins (median follow-up: 17–37 months), in men with pT1–3N0–2 distal urethral carcinoma treated with well-defined penile-preserving surgery and additional iliac/inguinal lymphadenectomy (LND) for clinically suspected LN disease [68].
-Similar results for the feasibility of penile-preserving surgery have also been reported in recent series [69,70].
-However, a series on patients treated with penile-preserving surgery for distal urethral carcinoma reported a higher risk of progression in patients with positive proximal margins, which was also more frequently observed in cases with lymphovascular and peri-neural invasion of the primary tumour [71].
+Previously, treatment of male distal (penile urethra and fossa navicularis) urethral carcinoma followed the procedure for penile cancer, with surgical excision of the primary lesion with a wide safety margin [36].
+Distal urethral tumours exhibit significantly improved survival rates compared with proximal tumours [70].
+Therefore, in the treatment of distal urethral carcinoma, the focus of clinicians has shifted towards improving functional outcomes and quality of life (QoL), while preserving oncological safety.
+A retrospective series found no evidence of local recurrence in males with pT1-3N0-2 distal urethral carcinoma that were treated with well-defined, penile-preserving surgery and additional iliac/inguinal lymphadenectomy (LND) for clinically suspected LN disease, even with < 5mm resection margins (median follow-up: 17-37 months) [71].
+Similar results for the feasibility of penile-preserving surgery have also been reported [72, 73].
+However, a series on patients treated with penile-preserving surgery for distal urethral carcinoma reported a higher risk of progression in patients with positive proximal margins, which was also more frequently observed in cases with lymphovascular and peri-neural invasion of the primary tumour [74].

 7.1.1.
-Summary of evidence and guidelines for the treatment of primary urethral carcinoma in males
+Summary of evidence and recommendations for the treatment of primary urethral carcinoma in males

-In distal urethral tumours performing a partial urethrectomy with a minimal safety margin does not increase the risk of local recurrence.
+In distal urethral tumours, performing a partial urethrectomy with a minimal safety margin does not increase the risk of local recurrence compared with penile amputation.3

 Strong